Jolie nana

-"Jolie nana" is a song by Malian-French singer Aya Nakamura.
-It was released on 17 July 2020, as the lead single off her third studio album Aya.
+"Jolie nana" is a song by the French and Malian singer Aya Nakamura.
+It was released on 17 July 2020, as the lead single off her third album Aya.
 The song reached number one in France, the top 10 in Belgium (in both Flanders and Wallonia) and Switzerland, as well as the top 20 in the Netherlands.

 Background and release

 On 10 July 2020, Nakamura teased the song on her social media and posted a clip from behind the scenes of the music video.
-Upon release, publications like 20 minutes dubbed it the song of the summer.
+20 minutes dubbed it the song of the summer.

 Music video

 An accompanying music video was released on 17 July 2020 and was directed by Seb Tulard.
-It takes place in a fictional place called "Pookie Plaza" and focuses on a group of friends following their boyfriends.
+It focuses on a group of friends following their boyfriends.
 Nakamura stars as the main character and assumes the role of a perfect girlfriend.
 The video also features French actresses Camille Lellouche and Karidja Touré.
 Filming of the video was partly interrupted by a police chase which took place near the set of the video.